onlymatt43/content-protect-pro/README.md

 ## Credits

-Content Protect Pro combines and enhances functionality from:
-- Gift Code Protect v2 - Gift code management and validation system
-- Video Library Protect - Video protection and access control system
+Content Protect Pro is a streamlined solution that focuses on essential video protection features using Presto Player.
 Built with ❤️ for the WordPress community.